RoseLeBlood/MiniThread/README.md

 # Mini Thread 2.25.0
 Mini Thread is a library for creating safe tasks, queues and other useful things for the esp32, in c ++.
-All in the background of a more secure and consistent workflow.
-So that your application will be smaller and more effective.

 Many of the standard STL containers are replaced with their own optimized versions.
 Recognizable by its own namespace mn.
 All containers, such as vector, list, queue, rb-tree  can be found in the namespace mn::container.